conda-forge/conda-smithy/news/drone.rst

 **Added:**

-* Added support for registering at a custom drone server by setting DRONE_SERVER env variable
+* Added support for registering at a custom drone server by adding --drone-endpoint cli argument

 **Changed:**